-Annual financial reports will be presented to the Board of
+Annual financial reports will be presented to the Board of Directors.
+The Administrator will also serve as the liaison

 Directors.
 The Administrator will also serve as the liaison between SMS, parents, and SMS's Board of Directors.
 The Board of Directors will report the results of the audits to the Public Charter School Commission.
 Financial operations will be provided by the school.
 Funding sources will include state allocation per pupil, federal grants, private grants, business partnerships, fees (where appropriate), and donations.
 The SMS Board is ultimately responsible to its authorizer, and at least one members will be present during every meeting of the authorizer for which SMS is on the agenda.